I’ve gotten many questions about the keto diet for runners lately among my private clients, so I felt it was time to discuss it publicly.

 By relying less on carbohydrate intake, their bodies are more capable of slow-burning fats for energy.

-It may also be helpful for athletes who struggle to digest carbohydrates as well, though we can usually fix that with nutrition.
+It may also be helpful for athletes who struggle to digest carbohydrates as well, though we can usually fix runners stomach with nutrition.

 However, there are some risks that should also be discussed with inadequate intake.